Free Consultation: (312) 924-7575

 Burns Among Young Children

 Scalding injuries often occur at home.
-When a pot of boiling water is on the stove and the handle of the pot is within reach of a small child, it is easy for the child to grab the handle and spill the contents of the pot on himself or herself.
+When a pot of boiling water is on the stove and the handle of the pot is in reach of a small child, it is easy for the child to grab the handle and spill the contents of the pot on himself or herself.
 As with any type of burn, the longer skin is in contact with the heat source, the more severe the burn will be.
-When a hot liquid is spilled on a child, the liquid can continue to burn until it is completely removed by a towel or until the temperature decreases enough to stop the burning through normal cooling of the liquid by the air or by combating the hot temperature with cool water.
+When hot liquid is spilled on a child, the liquid can continue to burn until it is completely removed by a towel or until the temperature decreases enough to stop the burning, through normal cooling of the liquid by the air or by combating the hot temperature with cool water.

 Burns Among Older Children